-The setup comprises two microstrip-based mTRL calibration kits.
-The interface pads of the microstrip lines were designed as a tapered grounded coplanar waveguide (GCPW) to microstrip, which allowed us to measure the structures on a probe station with ground-signal-ground (GSG) probes.
-To perform the measurements, an Anritsu vector star VNA was integrated with a semi-automatic probe station from Formfactor.
-The VNA measurement heads cover a frequency range of 70\,kHz to 150\,GHz using 0.8\,mm coaxial connectors.
-A photo of the PCB on the probe station is depicted in Fig. \ref{fig:5.1}.
+The setup comprises of two multiline TRL calibration kits based on microstrip technology.
+As we are using a probe station with ground-signal-ground (GSG) probes for measurements, the interface pads of the microstrip lines were designed as a tapered grounded coplanar waveguide (GCPW) with optimized low-return loss based on the work in \cite{Hatab2022a}.
+The measurements were performed using an Anritsu VectorStar VNA with millimeter-wave extenders that support frequencies up to 150\,GHz.
+The probes used are ACP probes from FormFactor, with a pitch of $150\,\mu\mathrm{m}$.
+The probe station utilized is the semi-automatic SUMMIT200, also from FormFactor.
+A photo of the PCB on the probe station is shown in Fig.~\ref{fig:5.1}.

-The PCBs were designed using four copper layers and three dielectric substrates, with top and bottom substrates being prepreg and the middle substrate is a core laminate.
-The measured structures were designed on the top prepreg.
-The other layers were only used for mechanical support.
-The initial dimensions used for the design of the microstrip lines were as follows: substrate thickness 0.05\,mm, copper thickness (trace thickness) 0.02\,mm, first trace width (primary mTRL) $0.107\,\mathrm{mm}$, second trace width (verification mTRL) $0.220\,\mathrm{mm}$.
-These dimensions corresponded to line standards of a characteristic impedance of approximately $50\,\Omega$ and $30\,\Omega$, respectively.
-For accurate modeling of the microstrip lines, a cross-section inspection was performed, as depicted in Fig. \ref{fig:5.2}, which showed that the fabricated dimensions are within the expected manufacturing tolerances while differing slightly from the nominally designed values.
-From several cross-section photos and the information from the PCB manufacturer AT\&S AG, the estimated dimensional parameters with their tolerances are presented in Table \ref{tab:5.1}.
+The PCBs were designed using four copper layers and three dielectric substrates, with the top and bottom substrates being prepreg and the middle substrate being a core laminate.
+The measured structures were fabricated on the top prepreg, while the other layers were used for mechanical support.
+The design parameters for the microstrip lines are as follows: substrate thickness of 0.05\,mm, copper thickness (trace thickness) of 0.02\,mm, first trace width (primary multiline TRL) of $0.107\,\mathrm{mm}$, and second trace width of $0.220\,\mathrm{mm}$.
+From ANSYS HFSS simulation, these dimensions correspond to line standards with an average characteristic impedance across frequency of approximately $53.8\,\Omega$ and $32.7\,\Omega$, respectively.
+To better model the microstrip lines, a cross-sectional inspection was performed, as shown in Fig.~\ref{fig:5.2}.
+The fabricated dimensions are within the expected manufacturing tolerances, but differ slightly from the nominally designed values.
+From several cross-section photos and information from the PCB manufacturer, the estimated dimensional parameters with their uncertainties are presented in Table~\ref{tab:5.1}.